Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 Over the next couple of weeks (we have 9-10 sessions planned including this one), we'll be going through a lot of the fundamentals you'll need to know for developing an interactive web application.
-Our aim is to help you understand and have the tools for developing a personal project of your own in the future.
+Our aim is to give you the tools you'll need and help you understand how to develop a personal project of your own in the future.

 ### Who is this program for?

-This program is honestly for anyone interested in software development or interested in the inner workings of a basic web application.
+This program is for anyone interested in software development or interested in the inner workings of a basic web application.
 Non-computer science majors are welcome!
 While a background in computer programming is recommended, as long as you complete the recommended preparation down below, you'll probably be well prepared for this course.
-We'll also be here with dedicated tutors monitoring a special Slack channel and weekly office hours if you have any questions because __there are no dumb questions__.
+We'll also have dedicated tutors to monitor a special Slack channel if you have any questions because __there are no dumb questions__.

 ### How should I prepare?